STEEL CITY CLARINET DAY

 Dr. Amanda Morrison

-As a performer, Dr. Morrison has given performances and lectures at national and international conferences such as the International Clarinet Association’s ClarinetFest, the NACWPI National Convention, the Music by Women Festival, and numerous others.
+As a performer, Dr. Morrison has given performances and lectures at national and international conferences such as the International Clarinet Association’s ClarinetFest, the NACWPI National Convention, the College Music Society, the Music by Women Festival, and numerous others.
 She is a founding member of the Milano Duo clarinet ensemble, Grant Avenue Clarinet Duo, and the PM Woodwind Project flute and clarinet duo.
 As a fierce new music advocate, Dr. Morrison has commissioned and premiered clarinet works by composers such as Eric Mandat, Scott McAllister, Theresa Martin, Jenni Brandon, and James M. David.
 Morrison has also been a clarinetist with the Westmoreland Symphony Orchestra, Tallahassee Symphony Orchestra, Butler Symphony Orchestra, and the Shenandoah Valley Bach Festival.

 Dr. Morrison earned a BM degree from Duquesne University and MM and DM degrees from Florida State University with her principal teachers being Mark Nuccio, Dr. Deborah Bish, and Dr. Frank Kowalsky with additional studies with Eric Mandat, Michael Rusinek, and D Ray McClellan. www.amandarmorrison.com.